yuhr/langue/README.md

   - A unified schema for language description
 - Engines and Utilities
   - Dictionary
-    - Search on:
+    - Search on these fields:
-      - lemma (proximity scoring with phonetic distance)
+      - Lemma (proximity scoring with utterance distance)
-      - translation (search with synonyms)
+      - Translation (search with synonyms)
-      - description (full-text search)
+      - Description (full-text search)
   - Grammar and Spell Checking
   - Corpus and Discourse Database
   - Discourse Awkwardness Scoring